faultyagatha/design-patterns-cpp/creational/abstract-factory/abstract-factory.md

 you need to enforce this constraint.
 - you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

+> Often used when UI needs to support multiple look-and-feel standards (common appearance for various UI elements).

+- clients create objects solely through the factory interface and have no knowledge of the classes that implement objects for a particular product or look-and-feel.

+## Participants

+1. `AbstractFactory`
+- declares an interface for operations that create abstract product objects

+2. `ConcreteFactory`
+- implements the operations to create concrete product objects

+3. `AbstractProduct`
+- declares an interface for a type of a product object

+4. `ConcreteProduct`
+- defines a product object to be created by the corresponding concrete factory
+- implements the AbstractProduct interface

+5. `Client`
+- uses only interfaces declared by AbstractFactory and AbstractProduct classes.

+Normally a single instance of a `ConcreteFactory` class is created at run-time.
+This concrete factory creates product objects having a particular implementation.
+To create different product objects, clients should use a different concrete factory.

+`AbstractFactory` defers creation of product objects to its ConcreteFactory subclass.

+## Benefits

+1. Isolates concrete classes:
+- a factory encapsulates the responsibility and the process of creating product objects
+- clients manipulate instances through their abstract interfaces
+- product class names are isolated in the implementation of the concrete factory; they do not appear in client code.

+2. Makes exchanging product families easy
+- the class of a concrete factory appears only once in an application --> easy to change
+- because an abstract factory creates a complete family of products, the whole product family changes at once
+- promotes consistency among products

+## Implementation

+1. Factories as singletons.
+- an application typically needs only one instance of a ConcreteFactory per product family.

+2. Creating the products.